Wednesday, November 19, 2008

 Nonfunctional requirements

-• All code for dynamic client-side functionality must be provided in the form of external JavaScript source files using components from the jQuery library; embedded JavaScript within XHTML documents is not permitted.
-Your JavaScript code should include inline comments where appropriate.
+• All code for dynamic client-side functionality must be provided in the form of external JavaScript source files using components from and the architecture provided by the Dojo toolkit; embedded JavaScript within XHTML documents is not permitted.
+Your code should include inline comments where appropriate.

 • All content must be valid XHTML 1.1 documents.
 You are advised to use a validating editor or the W3C Validation Service to ensure that your content is valid.
 For convenience, you may want to place a link on each document that runs the validation service on this document.
 Your document should state the correct document type at the top.